-If you like rice pudding, you're going to love Risalamande, a fancified Danish version of rice pudding that's full of almonds, velvety whipped cream and topped with a cherry sauce.
-With NO calories!!
-Provided you just look at it.
+If you like rice pudding, you're going to love Risalamande, a churched-up Danish version of rice pudding that's full of almonds, velvety whipped cream & topped with a cherry sauce.

 I know.
 I don't even like dessert and I think it looks delicious.
 More shocking is the fact that I think it tastes delicious.
-This because I find a nice bag of salty potato chips are the best dessert.
-This Danish Christmas tradition of a rice pudding concoction however gets my full support for Christmas Eve dessert.
+My favourite dessert is an extra salty bag of potato chips washed down with feta cheese brine.

 I love it.